 As a new mom, you may have been advised to continue taking your prenatal while breastfeeding.
 However, prenatal vitamins are formulated specifically to meet your nutrient needs while you are pregnant, not while you are breastfeeding.
 After you have your baby and begin breastfeeding, you need more of certain nutrients and less of others, compared to when you were pregnant.

 One example is folate/folic acid.
-You need less folic acid than you did at the beginning of pregnancy when it is essential in forming your baby’s neural tube.
-We recommend taking a postnatal vitamin with 400-500 mcg of folate/folic acid.
+You need less folate than you did at the beginning of pregnancy when it is essential in forming your baby’s neural tube.

 Another example is the mineral iron.
 You need less iron than you did during the second and third trimesters of pregnancy when you have higher iron requirements.
 Unless you are anemic after giving birth, your iron needs are lower while breastfeeding.